-Meeting planners, even those who work independently, often find themselves in charge of a team that only comes together for the sake of overseeing an event.
+Meeting planners, even those who work independently, often find themselves in charge of event teams that only come together for the sake of overseeing a specific conference, meeting or event.
 This can be challenging, especially when you’re stuck with people who just aren’t your type.

 In a perfect world you’d be fully in charge of all placements on your planning team.
 In the real world you often inherit a staff or group of volunteers and have no say as to who stays and who goes.
 And you can’t change that.

-But when you are able to create a team of your choosing, as Mom always said, “Make good choices!”
+But when you are able to create an event team of your choosing, as Mom always said, “Make good choices!”

 - Make sure posted job descriptions are accurate.
 Don’t be afraid to post your vision of the ideal candidate.
 The more specific you are, the more likely you are to find the right person.